Rolv-Apneseth/frankfurte-rs/README.md

 with the hope of providing safe and correct bindings for the API.

 > [!NOTE]
-> While the Frankfurter API works well most of the time, there are some edge cases and the returned
-> errors are not exactly informative.
-If you run into any problems while using these bindings, please open
+> If you run into any problems or unexpected behaviour while using `frankfurte-rs`, please open
 > an issue with the details of the error encountered.

 ## Library

 Install with `cargo add lib_frankfurter` or simply add `lib_frankfurter` your `Cargo.toml`.

-Then, check out the [this example](./lib/examples/basic.rs) to see basic usage.
+Then, check out [this example](./lib/examples/basic.rs) to see basic usage.

 ## CLI